kubalaj/oblong_adventure/src/pages/blog/bulter_gultch/index.md

   <a href='https://500px.com/photo/290926675/harry-snowboarding-down-by-paul-kubala' alt='Harry Snowboarding Down by Paul Kubala on 500px.com'></a>
 </div>

-Butler's Gultch is a treat that everyone trying to get into backcountry should consider.
+Butler's Gulch is a treat that everyone trying to get into backcountry should consider.
 It offers tons of conservative options with high rewards.
 If you can mind the crowds and traffic expect spectacular days.